Doxuno

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict of laws principles.
+This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict-of-laws principles.

-IN WITNESS WHEREOF, the parties have executed this Agreement as of the Effective Date first written above.
+IN WITNESS WHEREOF, the parties have executed this Agreement as of the date indicated.

 CLIENT